A Primer on Stem Cells

 What are stem cells?

 Stem cells are cells that have the ability to divide for indefinite periods in culture and give rise to multiple specialized cell types.
 They can develop into blood, bone, brain, muscle, skin and other organs.
-Embryonic stem cells are undifferentiated cells that have the ability to form any adult cell.

 The presence of endogenous stem cells in the adult brain and spinal cord may provide an alternative to transplantation, eliminating the issues of tissue rejection.
 If there were a way to stimulate resident stem cells to replace dying cells the limitations of transplantation could be overcome.
 Small biotech companies are pursuing this direction in the hope of finding therapeutic compounds that will do this.
 Further research into molecules and genes that govern cell division, migration and specialization is needed, ultimately leading to new drug targets and therapies for ALS.

 The mechanism of motor neuron death in ALS remains unclear.
 It is not certain that transplanted stem cells would be resistant to the same source(s) of damage that causes motor neurons to die and stem cells may need to be modified to protect against the toxic environment.
 There is also the potential that cultured stem cells used in transplant medicine could face rejection by the body's immune system.

 The NeuralStem trial demonstrated the safety of transplanting human embryonic stem cells into the spinal cord of people with ALS.
 As of late 2014, a larger trial of the same technique is underway, to determine whether treatment can improve function or slow decline.
 More information can be found here: http://www.alsconsortium.org/news_neuralstem_phaseII_first_patient.php